 If you are interested in trying the local fare, go on a food tour.
 Many tour companies have staff that speaks English.
 With the growing incidence of food allergies around the world, these food tour companies usually understand the implications of traveling with a peanut allergy.
 We did this several times and never had an issue.
 Our guide helped us choose which foods were safe for Tyler to eat.
 You do have to trust your guide, but it’s a nice option if you want to try local foods as safely as possible.

 This next tip may be counterintuitive but it is an important one.
-If you are sitting at a restaurant and your waiter does not speak English very well, do not even mention your peanut allergy.
+If you are sitting at a restaurant and your waiter does not speak English very well, do not even verbally mention your peanut allergy.
 Why?
-Most likely, they won’t really understand what you are asking.
+Most likely, they won’t really understand what you are saying.
 They will only hear “peanut” and think you actually want them to add peanuts to your dish.
 This happened to us on more than one occasion!!
 We were able to convey our meaning better before they brought out the dish; but still, it was eye opening for us.
-For the remainder of our travels, if our waiter did not speak English well, we did not even mention Tyler’s peanut allergy.
+For the remainder of our travels, if our waiter did not speak English well, we did not even mention Tyler’s peanut allergy when ordering.
+However, once the food was served, we asked if it contained peanuts.

 Bring translation cards.
 A translation card is a card with a message written in the language of the country you are visiting, explaining your food allergy.
 Include one or two sentences explaining your allergy and your reaction.
 Show this card to your waiter before you order.
 Having these cards is a huge help.
 You can get translations online and write the card out yourself, have hotel staff help write a card for you, or you can visit Allergy Translation and they will print the cards for you.